Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 Without a doubt, one of the best things to do in Romania is to visit the Peles Castle in the town of Sinaia.
 Conveniently located along the route between Bucharest and Brasov, the town is ideal for a stop off while transiting between the two destinations.

 In Sinaia, make the uphill climb (or take a bus or taxi) to the picture-perfect Peles Castle.
-The castle was built as the summer residence for the first King of Romania in the late 1800s – and it’s exquisite, both inside and out.
+The impressive abode was built as the summer residence for the first King of Romania in the late 1800s – and it’s exquisite, both inside and out.

-After touring the castle interior, visit both of the churches at the Sinaia Monastery, then soar to the mountaintop via cable car for panoramic vistas of the Transylvania terrain.
+After touring Peles, visit both of the churches at the Sinaia Monastery.
+If the weather is cooperating, soar to the mountaintop via cable car for panoramic vistas of the Transylvania terrain.

 Brasov, Romania